Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-4-Network Threat Hunting Investigation (Wireshark + Suricata)/README.md

 Reason:

-- Typosquatted domain resembling "Authenticator"
+- Typosquatting domain impersonating **Google Authenticator**
 - Associated with fake authentication software
-- Possible malware delivery infrastructure
+- Potential malware delivery infrastructure

+The domain name aligns with the reported user activity and was used to deliver the malicious application.

 ---